wellcomecollection/catalogue-pipeline/sierra_adapter/README.md

 ## Getting credentials for the Sierra API

-At time of writing (16 January 2020), the API credentials for the Sierra adapter are owned by <wellcomedigitalplatform@wellcome.ac.uk>.
+At time of writing (7 June 2021), the API credentials for the Sierra adapter are owned by <wellcomedigitalplatform@wellcome.ac.uk>.
 To create new credentials, or to revoke an existing API key:

 1. Log in to Sierra API console (you need an admin account; contact Library Systems Support)
 2. Select "Sierra API keys"
-3. Create a new key with the `bibs read` and `items read` permissions
+3. Create a new key with the `bibs read`, `items read`, `holdings read` and `orders read` permissions